How to Succeed in Design For Conversion

 #3 Use The F Pattern

-Opt for a simple layout where users can read content from left to right.
+Opt for a simple layout where users interact with your website and can read content from left to right.

 The F pattern helps you create a flow so visitors can focus on the content.

 Put the most important elements on top and slowly decrease the amount of information towards the bottom.
 Design the page in the shape of the F letter.
 Don’t put the CTA on the bottom right as that is the place that gets the least attention.

 #4 Work On Above The Fold Area And Encourage Scrolling

 Above the fold is the part of the website that’s visible before the first scroll.
 It’s what visitors will see when they land on the page.
 It’s important to put the menu on top, in some cases, even the contact information.

 However, this doesn’t mean that you should put everything on top of the page (remember multiple-choice issue and the F layout).
 A nice image or an informative video is an excellent choice for above the fold area, as it will encourage visitors to scroll down the page and discover more information.

 #5 Balance Text And Visuals